What is a Stem and Leaf Plot?

-The leaf unit or key allows us to interpret the value of each leaf.
+The leaf unit or key allows us to read the value of each leaf.
 This stem and leaf plot uses a leaf unit, but others have a key, which provides similar information.

 Our graph says the leaf unit = 1.0.
 That’s simple because a leaf of 1 = 1, 2 = 2, and so on.
 If the unit had been 10, the leaves would’ve been 10, 20, 30, etc. Or, if it had been 0.1, leaves would represent 0.1, 0.2, and so on.
 This unit depends on how you or your software rounds the data.

 Because the leaf unit is 1, we know the stem values must start in the 10s place.
-Therefore, the stem values of 1, 2, 3, and 4 correspond to 10, 20, 30, and 40.
+Therefore, we can read the stem values of 1, 2, 3, and 4 as corresponding to 10, 20, 30, and 40.
 Using this information, you can determine the value of every data point on this graph!

 Multiple Stem Rows

-Statistical software packages use an algorithm to improve the appearance of stem and leaf plots by using multiple rows of each stem value based on the data’s properties, which is the case with the body fat percentage graph.
+Statistical software packages use an algorithm to improve our ability to read stem and leaf plots by using multiple rows of each stem value based on the data’s properties, which is the case with the body fat percentage graph.
 There are two 1s, five 2s, five 3s, and four 4s.

 For the body fat percentage data, the graph divides stem values into five rows.
 Each row contains only two leaf values (e.g., 0 and 1, 2 and 3, etc.) The leaf values stop at the minimum and maximum values of the dataset.
 Consequently, the extreme stem values can have fewer rows than the other stem values.
 In our graph, 1 and 4 are the extreme stem values, and they both have fewer rows than the middle values (2 and 3).